overhide/overhide/docs/glossary.md

 #### broker

-The "broker"--abstracted via the broker API--uses secrets to store and provide users' data.
+The "broker"--abstracted via the broker API--stores and provides users' data.

 The broker is a key-value datastore with simplistic CRUD data operations.

 The broker doesn't enforce that the keys nor values are encrypted.
 This mechanism of *override* is by convention: it's what makes sense.
 A user can always verify their data is encrypted on an *overhide* broker instance.

-The keys have an additional property of being a queue as a backchannel.
+Although the broker is a key-value store in the standard sense; the keys have an additional property of being a queue for a backchannel.

 #### overhide.js (keyring library)